KIDS & FAMILIES

 The Museum makes every effort to provide an experience that is both fun and educational for young visitors.
 In 1920, the Museum’s founder August Heckscher dedicated the museum and surrounding park to the community of Huntington, “especially the children.”
 To this day, our setting within Heckscher Park is a wonderful way to extend your visit before or after your museum experience!
 Learn more about Heckscher Park

-Please note: At this time, Digital Action Painting and “Create Your Own” Activity Station are temporarily unavailable for everyone’s safety.
+At this time, the “Create Your Own” Activity Station is temporarily unavailable for everyone’s safety.

 Family Activity Guide Kits

-The Museum is pleased to offer Family Activity Guides for young visitors – now re-envisioned as kits!
+The Museum is pleased to offer Family Activity Guides Kits for young visitors!

 Each kit includes a complete set of supplies for families to bring with them while exploring the galleries.
 Kits are free with admission and available for pick up at visitor check-in.